karlospn/mytechramblings-site-source-code/content/posts/getting-started-with-aws-distro-for-otel-and-dotnet-part-2.md

 After instrumenting these 4 apps we are going to generate some traffic and afterwards access X-Ray to start analyzing the traces that the apps are sending.

-First let's invoke the ``/publish-message`` endpoint from App1 and let's take a look at an entire trace, this is how it looks on X-Ray:
+First let's invoke App1 ``/publish-message`` endpoint and take a look at an entire trace, this is how it looks on X-Ray:

 ![xray-fulltrace](/img/xray-fulltrace.png)